PetkovPrime/rx_bloc/examples/booking_app/integration_test/README.md

 8. When using 'key: Key('locHotelItem${item.id}')', how do we know what the id is when locating element?
 INDEX WILL BE USED
 9. Dart naming conventions [Effective Dart](https://dart.dev/guides/language/effective-dart), [flutter_lints](https://pub.dev/packages/flutter_lints)
-11. Expected: <true>
+10. Expected: <true>
     Actual: <Instance of 'Future<bool>'>

+## Vanilla Approach
+*PROS*
+1. Using well know POM approach.
+2. Independent of third party libraries.
+3. Using inbuilt Flutter testing tools.

+*CONS*
+1. Takes more time to write tests.
+2. Requires writing utils that are already included in third party libraries.

+## Patrol Tester
+*PROS*
+1. Write tests faster.
+2. No POM required.
+3. No to little additional utils required.

+*CONS*
+1. Tests are dependant on third party library. (may become unsupported)
+2. Tests use custom PatrolTester with specific syntax.
+3. Lack of info about issues.

 ## Introduction
 Unit tests and widget tests are handy for testing individual classes, functions, or widgets.
 However, they generally don’t test how individual pieces work together as a whole, or capture the performance of an application running on a real device.
 These tasks are performed with integration tests.

 Integration tests are written using the **integration_test** package, provided by the SDK.